Allan891/Allan891/README.md

 - 👋 Hi, I’m Allan Al Saleh.

+  About Me:

 - 🌱 I’m currently Student at KTH Royal Institute of Technology, a Master of Science in Civil Engineering with a specialization in Information and Communication Technology.
-- 👀 I’m interested in software development and Network Support.
-- ⚡ About Me:
- - My background as an electrical assembler, team leader, and traffic controller.
+My background as an electrical assembler, team leader, and traffic controller.
 Through these roles, I have gained experience in customer service, leadership, and teamwork.
      I am detail-oriented, responsible, and thrive in social and service-oriented environments.
 I am highly engaged, analytical, and enjoy challenges.

+- 👀 I’m interested in software development and Network Support.

- - Experience
+- ⚡ Experience:

    1. Programming Languages & Tools:
       Experience with (C, Java, Python, SQL, Prolog and Astah).